marcelmazon/rosicrucian-literature/en/bacher-elman/studies-in-astrology-volume-8.md

 TECHNICAL: it is suggested, from the author's experience, that the study of the adolescent's chart be made in this way:

-1. Careful analysis of each natal Moon-aspect; of squares and oppositions to planets in Cancer (ruled by the Moon) and their correctives.
+1\.
+Careful analysis of each natal Moon-aspect; of squares and oppositions to planets in Cancer (ruled by the Moon) and their correctives.

-2. Analysis of squares, oppositions, and correctives of aspects to the planet which "disposits" (rules the Moon-sign) the Moon.
+2\.
+Analysis of squares, oppositions, and correctives of aspects to the planet which "disposits" (rules the Moon-sign) the Moon.

-3. Analysis of the seventh house of the horoscope as the resource of the "I Am" that emerges, in adolescence, as "We Are;" that which is to be fulfilled principally in the marital relationship.
+3\.
+Analysis of the seventh house of the horoscope as the resource of the "I Am" that emerges, in adolescence, as "We Are;" that which is to be fulfilled principally in the marital relationship.

-4. List--by careful calculations and in sequence: all aspects made by the progressed Moon to planets which it legitimately aspects in the natal chart before and after it opposes its natal position the first time --approximately in the fourteenth year; "pattern" this listing so that you are made aware of each corrective to every congested aspect; it is necessary to know to what extent the subject is capable of decrystallizing his desire-congestions.
+4\.
+List--by careful calculations and in sequence: all aspects made by the progressed Moon to planets which it legitimately aspects in the natal chart before and after it opposes its natal position the first time --approximately in the fourteenth year; "pattern" this listing so that you are made aware of each corrective to every congested aspect; it is necessary to know to what extent the subject is capable of decrystallizing his desire-congestions.

-5. Include in this listing every solar eclipse that falls in this period of the "progressed Moon opposing its natal position"-- even if the listing of progressed-Moon aspects extends beyond the time when Moon-opposes-Moon--and it could.
+5\.
+Include in this listing every solar eclipse that falls in this period of the "progressed Moon opposing its natal position"-- even if the listing of progressed-Moon aspects extends beyond the time when Moon-opposes-Moon--and it could.

-6. Include the date when Saturn, by last direct transit opposes its natal position; this and progressed Moon opposition-its- natal-position is the vibratory focus of the adolescent period--the "building- in" vibratory mechanism.
+6\.
+Include the date when Saturn, by last direct transit opposes its natal position; this and progressed Moon opposition-its- natal-position is the vibratory focus of the adolescent period--the "building- in" vibratory mechanism.

 We suggest use of mandalas for focus of concentration in order to release your interpretative awareness of the subject's generic potentials.

-Chapter VI
-Fraternity
+### <h3 id="chapter-6">Chapter VI: Fraternity</h3>

 FRATERNITY is parallelity in human relationship.
 In our endeavor to decrystallize our congestions on "being different from other people," let us focus our attention now on "how like unto other people we really are" by meditating on the Great Mandala called the Abstract Horoscope: a twelve-housed wheel with the symbols of the signs on the cusps starting with Aries as the Ascendant, and the symbols for the planets placed in the houses corresponding to their signs of dignity.
 The fraternity of all human beings to each other is here illustrated in so far as it is the entire essential astrological symbology of all human beings.
 It is interesting--and illuminating--to note that physical sex, absolute evolutionary development, and "nationality, creed, and color" are not pictured in this design.
 The above-mentioned qualifications are temporary levels of expression by which man separates himself from his fellows through his feelings of inferiority and superiority, betterness and worseness, higherness and lowerness and, in general, "differentness."
 Man differs from his fellows, in any real sense, only in the dimension of time; some of us leave the level of primitivity a little sooner than others and, correspondingly some attain liberation sooner.
 But, we all travel the same road and we all fulfill the same evolutionary requirements as expressions of the idea "Humanity."
 When we clearly realize that our reactions of fear and hatred toward a "wrong-doer and his deed" are simply--repeat simply--memory-stimuli of our commitments of that deed in the past, then we recognize that condemnation of a "fellow wrong-doer" is the perversion of what should be fraternal love; he is fraternal to us in so far as he--and we--are parallel to each other in negative exercise of consciousness--the releasing of our vibratory resources in ignorance of principle.